vaima75/MediaNews/README.md

 ## MediaNews - Introduction

-An implementation to perform analysis on different media channels by extracting text data from its source based on users choice of keywords.
-These data can be used to perform text analysis in order to identify patterns in the text.
+An implementation to perform analysis on different media channels by extracting textual data from its source, based on users choice of keywords.
+These data can be used to perform text analysis in order to identify patterns in respective media reporting.
+The media channels used in this package are print media from india.
+The data (or news) used are publically available to consumers.
 #### Prerequisites

 For this package to run into your system (R or RStudio) following packages are requried: